 { \textbf{Abstract:} Raw nanopore signal analysis is a common approach in genomics to provide fast and resource-efficient analysis without translating the signals to bases (i.e., without basecalling).
 However, existing solutions cannot interpret raw signals directly if a reference genome is unknown due to a lack of accurate mechanisms to handle increased noise in pairwise raw signal comparison.
 Our goal is to enable the direct analysis of raw signals without a reference genome.
 To this end, we propose \rs, the \textit{first} mechanism that can identify regions of similarity between all raw signal pairs, known as \textit{all-vs-all overlapping}, using a hash-based search mechanism.

-\rev{We show that an off-the-shelf assembler (i.e., miniasm) can use the overlaps found by \rs to construct genomes from scratch (i.e., \textit{de novo} assembly).} Our extensive evaluations across multiple genomes of varying sizes show that \rs provides a significant speedup (on average by \rsavgelfcpu and up to \rsmaxelfcpu) and reduces peak memory usage (on average by \rsavgpeakfcpu and up to by \rsmaxpeakfcpu) compared to a conventional genome assembly pipeline using the state-of-the-art tools for basecalling (Dorado's fastest mode) and overlapping (minimap2) on a CPU.
-We find that \rsavgshared of overlapping pairs generated by \rs are identical to those generated by minimap2. \revb{We further evaluate the benefits and directions that this new overlapping approach can enable in two ways.} \rev{First, by constructing and evaluating the assembly graphs from the \rs overlaps,} we show that we can construct \revb{accurate and} contiguous assembly segments (unitigs) up to 2.3 million bases in length (almost half the genome length of \textit{E. coli}).
-Second, we identify previously unexplored directions that can be enabled by finding overlaps and constructing \textit{de novo} assemblies \rev{as well as the challenges to tackle these future directions}. \\\textbf{Availability and Implementation:} \rs is available at \rsrelease.
+We use these overlaps to construct \textit{de novo} assembly graphs with an existing assembler, miniasm, off-the-shelf.
+To our knowledge, these are the first \textit{de novo} assemblies ever constructed directly from raw signals without basecalling.
+Our extensive evaluations across multiple genomes of varying sizes show that \rs provides a significant speedup (on average by \rsavgelfcpu and up to \rsmaxelfcpu) and reduces peak memory usage (on average by \rsavgpeakfcpu and up to by \rsmaxpeakfcpu) compared to a conventional genome assembly pipeline using the state-of-the-art tools for basecalling (Dorado's fastest mode) and overlapping (minimap2) on a CPU.
+We find that around one-third of \rs’s overlapping pairs are also found by minimap2.
+We find that when we use overlapping reads from \rs, we can construct unitigs that are 1) as accurate as those built from minimap2’s overlaps and 2) up to half a chromosome in length (e.g., 2.3 million bases for \textit{E. coli}). \\\textbf{Availability and Implementation:} \rs is available at \rsrelease.
 We also provide the scripts to fully reproduce our results on our GitHub page. \\ }